Third World Class Capacity: Cancelling Tube Upgrades

 The Mayor’s ‘change of direction’, if it could be called that, was probably making it very difficult to implement the JNAT programme but, on its own, it was probably not fatal.

-The second of the three devastating blows at least has some sort of silver lining when it comes to enhancing London’s rail service.
+The second of the four devastating blows at least has some sort of silver lining when it comes to enhancing London’s rail service.
 It concerns the number of unbudgeted items that have been getting approved recently.
 There is a good reason for these items to appear but, until recently, it was rare to see items on a TfL Committee agenda which asked for approval of significant expenditure that weren’t already in TfL’s budget.

 One of the recent notable unbudgeted items put forward for approval was for four extra Crossrail trains for the enhanced service now planned west of Paddington.
 Details are commercially confidential but it is inconceivable that the trains will cost less than £40m.
 Indeed £50m would seem more plausible.
 The commercial case for ordering them is probably very good, as indicated by the benefit-cost ratio (BCR).
 This does not help the fact that, with TfL approaching the limit of what it can prudently borrow, cash up front has to be produced – however good the case is.
 What is more, that cash is something that hasn’t been previously earmarked for this purchase – and TfL does not have a large piggy bank of unallocated money.